thegworld/gtx-browser/tools/gritsettings/README.md

 generation system (which uses GRIT - see tools/grit).

-**resource_ids.spec**: This file is used to assign fake start IDs for resources and strings used by Chromium.
+**resource_ids.spec**: This file is used to assign fake start IDs for resources and strings used by GTx Browser.
 This is done to ensure that resource ids are unique across all `.grd` files.
 If you are adding a new `.grd` file, please add a new entry to this file.
 Detailed instructions are found below.